 Future research on the role of project management in educational technology is a fruitful research avenue with ample opportunities to address questions of both theoretical and practical significance.
 As the present study was an exploratory study using qualitative procedures, some of these findings may be useful in contributing to the development of a survey or other data collection tools for educational technology professionals working as project managers.
 A large cross-sectional sample of professionals across the United States, and even beyond, would provide useful information in understanding the roles and responsibilities of project managers within our discipline.
 This information is also useful for human resource professionals to acquire the appropriate professionals to serve in these roles.
-As this study focused on those individuals within a higher education context, it would also be advantageous to interview professionals in educational technology working in other contexts, like business and industry, the government, the military, or K-12 education.
+As this study focused on those individuals within a higher education context, it would also be advantageous to interview professionals in education.
 These data could be compared and contrasted to examine the moderating influences of the contexts in which the project manager works.
-At some point, we will have to examine the influence of credentialing systems like the PMP on the practices of project managers of professionals in the field of educational technology and the overall success of projects managed by those professionals.
+At some point, we will have to examine the influence of credentialing systems like the PMP on the practices of project managers of professionals in the field of educational technology and the overall success of projects managers of professionals in the field of educational technology and the overall success of projects managers of professionals.